gcc-mirror/gcc/gcc/jit/docs/topics/functions.rst

    In preparation for creating a function, create a new parameter of the given type and name.

+   The parameter ``name`` must be non-NULL.
+The call takes a copy of the underlying string, so it is valid to pass in a pointer to an on-stack buffer.

 Parameters are lvalues, and thus are also rvalues (and objects), so the following upcasts are available: